-2. Complete Withdrawal:
+Option 2: Complete Withdrawal from the program:

 A student may withdraw from the Radiography Program for a maximum of one year.
-The student must re-enter the program at the beginning of the semester in which she left.
+The student can re-enter the program at the beginning of the semester in which she left.
 If the student leaves before completing the semester she will be required to retake the classes from the beginning of the semester.
 In no case will graduation requirements be waived.